mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 not be able to.

 Binoculars (TL 3): Binoculars (TL 3): Allows the user to see further.
 1 kg, Cr.
-75. At TL 8 electronic enhancement allows images to be captured; light- intensifi cation allows them to be used in the dark.
+75. At TL 8 electronic enhancement allows images to be captured; light-intensifi cation allows them to be used in the dark.
 Cr 750.
+At TL
-At TL 12 PRIS (Portable Radiation Imaging System) allows the user to observe a large section of the EM-spectrum, from infrared to gamma rays.
+12 PRIS (Portable Radiation Imaging System) allows the user to observe a large section of the EM-spectrum, from infrared to gamma rays.
 Cr 3,500.